javidsegura/linear_regression/README.md

 <hr>
 [1] Validation of the script is explained here:
 <img src="https://lh3.googleusercontent.com/drive-viewer/AKGpihYt0HfmFcoMSvHtqkSnDRPNLFL_ajuPCR3WFClTwTVvRGCiaZ8oBjp-ttcRT4l6rVsCVFdGBvlEoF53dOdW4cS4VvPRzQ=s1600" width = "400", height "500" />

-<p> Image shows how the results from the script are consistent with that from spreadsheets </p>
+<p> Image shows how the results from the script are consistent with that from spreadsheet software.</p>

 <hr>
 <p> Footnote: this is my first machine-learning program! </p>
 <p> <i> JDS, 03/11/2024 </i></p>